JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     cell width in the zonal direction is as close as possible to that in the meridional direction.
     False to set the number of zonal bands so that the band width is as small as possible, but no smaller than :code:`horizontal_mesh`, and the cell width in the zonal direction is as small as possible, but no smaller than in the meridional direction.

-Default: :code:`false`.
+    Defaults to :code:`false` unless the :code:`ops_compatibility_mode` option is enabled, in which case it's set to :code:`true`.

 - Vertical grid: